-(c) There shall be only one main vehicle access point to the

-Business 4T zoned part of the site.
-This access point shall

-Appendix 23.
-A second access point can be provided from Wooldridge Road but shall be limited to serving a maximum of 30 car parking spaces;

-- (d) Upon the creation of vehicle access from the site to

-Stanleys Rd, new give-way markings on the Stanleys Rd

-approach to its intersection with Harewood Rd shall be provided; - (e) Three secondary access points, designed as 'low volume service access', may be provided to the Business 4T zoned part of the site in the general locations indicated on the Outline Development Plan; - (f) Footpaths along the business 4T Zone of Wooldridge and Stanleys Roads linking the site with Wairakei Road, and along the eastern side of Wooldridge Road with the bus stop shall be provided when the vehicle access points are formed; - (g) All vehicle access point intersection works, internal roading and footpath improvements shall be carried out at the cost of the developer or their successor/s in title;
+- (c)There shall be only one main vehicle access point to the Business 4Tzoned part of the site.
+This access point shall be located onWooldridge Road as indicated in Part 3, Appendix 23.
+A secondary,limited access point can be provided from Wooldridge Road and shallbe limited to serving a maximum of 30 car parking spaces; - (d) Upon the creation of vehicle access from the site to Stanleys Road, new give-way markings on the Stanleys Road approach to its intersection with Harewood Road shall be provided; - (e) Three secondary access points, designed as 'low volume service access', may be provided to the Business 4T zoned part of the site in the general locations indicated on the Outline Development Plan, and shall be accompanied by a capacity improvement scheme to the Stanleys/Harewood Roads intersection that shall be carried out (as agreed with the Council) at the cost of the developer or their successor/s in title; - (f) Footpaths along the business 4T Zone of Wooldridge and Stanleys Roads linking the site with Wairakei Road, and along the eastern side of Wooldridge Road with the bus stop shall be provided when the vehicle access points are formed: - (g) All vehicle access point intersection works, internal roading and footpath improvements shall be carried out at the cost of the developer or their successor/s in title;